oracle-quickstart/oci-prerequisites/README.md

 ![](./images/4%20-%20env-vars.png)

 The script pulls values from the keys you created in the earlier steps.
-You'll need to update three fields with values you can find in the [console](https://console.us-phoenix-1.oraclecloud.com/):
+You'll need to update two fields with values you can find in the [console](https://console.us-phoenix-1.oraclecloud.com/):

 * TF_VAR_tenancy_ocid
 * TF_VAR_user_ocid
-* TF_VAR_compartment_ocid

-When you've set all the variables, source the file with the command:
+When you've set all the variables, you can source the file with the command `source env-vars` or you could stick the contents of the file in `~/.bash_profile`

-    source env-vars

 With that, you're all ready to start running Terraform commands!